 Martín Pérez Monteverde is a senior executive with studies in Business Administration, Marketing and Finance at Universidad del Pacifico and is a graduate of the Advanced Management Program at University of Piura with a 24-year career, 19 years of them in the private sector and 5 years in the public sector, as congressman of the Republic of Peru and as Minister of State in the portfolio of Foreign Trade and Tourism.
 He is President of the Peruvian Institute of Economics (IPE), SAC Consulting and Senso.
 He is also Director of Inversiones Centenario S.A., Sigma Management Company Investment Funds (SAFI), the Foreign Trade Society of Peru (COMEXPERU) and President of the National Confederation of Private Business Institutions (CONFIEP).
-He currently serves on the following institutions: Association of Entrepreneurs for Education (ExE), Director of the Board; Institute for Quality and Accreditation Career of Engineering and Technology (ICACIT); Member of the General Assembly, IN PERU; Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board of the National Competitiveness Council, Ministry of Justice; Member of the National Council for Human Rights, Ministry of Labor and Employment Promotion; National Council of Labor and Employment Promotion (CNTPE); Director of Sector Employers, Judiciary; Member of the Advisory Council of the Judiciary; President of the Council of Ministers (PCM); Member of the High Level Commission on Corruption; Member of the Permanent Multisectoral Commission for the Productive
+He currently serves on the following institutions: Association of Entrepreneurs for Education (ExE), Director of the Board, Institute for Quality and Accreditation Career of Engineering and Technology (ICACIT); Member of the General Assembly, IN PERU; Director of the Board, Peruvian Institute of Economics (IPE); Director of the Board, PERU 2021; Director of the Board, Business Solutions Poverty (SEP); Director of the Board, Member of the National Accord Forum (PCM); National Agreement, Ministry of Economy and Finance (MEF); Director of the Board of the National Council of Labor and Employment Promotion (CNTPE); Director of Sector Employers, Judiciary; Member of the Advisory Council of the Judiciary; President of the Council of Ministers (PCM); Member of the Working group of Internal Revenue.